Panax trifolius

 Contributed by: Mark Welchley

-Common in moist woods.
+Common in moist rich woods.
+Prefers shade or part shade.

 Found throughout the state.